Follow the Money

 If they’re buying real growth, that will cost more.
 Few of the new consumer startups are large enough — and growing fast enough — to command multi-billion-dollar valuations.
 But some will.

 Update: On May 9, the consumer-goods company Edgewell, which owns Schick, announced it would pay $1.37 billion for Harry’s, and that Harry’s founders would take over its US business when the deal closes.
 I analyzed the deal here for The New Consumer members, and later, what it means for the direct-to-consumer industry.
+And then months later again, after the US Federal Trade Commission blocked the deal in early 2020.

 Hi, I’m Dan Frommer and this is The New Consumer, a publication about how and why people spend their time and money.